Financial support & travel passes

 The College offers students* who live over 1.0 miles away from College and study a fulltime Further Education course the opportunity to apply for a free travel pass.
 The passes can be used on either Stagecoach, Arriva or Merseyrail networks.
 The Arriva bus pass can now be used for 7 days per week.

-*Students aged 16-18 on a full-time course who live more than 3 miles away from the College will be eligible for travel passes (or funds where necessary).
+*Students aged 16-18 who live more than 3 miles away from the College are be eligible for travel passes (or funds where necessary).
 Students who live 1.0 to 2.9 miles away from the College and are aged 16-18 are means tested before passes are issued.
-Additional information is available on the application form or from our Reception Team.
+Students aged 19 and over will be means-tested to assess for eligibility before passes are issued.
+Other terms and conditions apply.
+Additional information is available through contacting the Reception team on 01704 530601.

 More Information